-As at December 31, 2020, the R&D committee consisted of Don deBethizy (Chairman), Robert Holland, and Luca Benatti, each of whom is a non-executive and independent member of the Board.
+As at December 31, 2021, the R&D committee consisted of Don deBethizy (Chairman), Robert Holland (with effect from December 31, 2021 Robert Holland was no more longer a director of Newron), and Luca Benatti, each of whom is a non-executive and independent member of the Board.
 The main tasks of the R&D committee are to evaluate the research and development strategies of the Company, to review and report to the Board scientific trends and emerging areas of science relevant to the Company strategy, to review and evaluate internal research and development projects from a scientific and strategic perspective, to review and provide guidance related to business development opportunities, to assist the Company in developing and accessing a network of world class scientific advisors for the purposes of guidance as well as for the identification and attraction of new opportunities and to review the Company's compliance systems with reference to scientific and regulatory matters.